The $768,000 Problem KC Businesses Don't Know They Have

 Because agents will do something wrong.
 Not catastrophically, usually.
 But they'll misclassify a customer record.
 They'll send a communication that violates a workflow rule.
 They'll act on stale data.
 And in a 20-person company with no IT department, nobody will notice until the damage is done.

-This is not a luxury feature for enterprise clients.
-For a Kansas City SMB, it's the difference between AI that reduces your operational risk and AI that creates new categories of it.
+For a Kansas City SMB, that's the difference between AI that reduces your operational risk and AI that creates new categories of it.

 A governed AI agent framework — one that's actually designed for the scale and risk tolerance of a small business — can systematically reduce that burden without requiring an IT department to babysit it.
 The governance layer means the agents know what they're authorized to do, log what they've done, and escalate when something falls outside their scope.